tilelang.language.loopΒΆ

 Module ContentsΒΆ

-tilelang.language.loop.Parallel(*extents, coalesced_width=None, loop_layout=None)ΒΆ
+tilelang.language.loop.Parallel(*extents, coalesced_width=None, loop_layout=None, prefer_async=None, annotations=None)ΒΆ

 Tools to construct nested parallel for loop.